biomchen/redistricting-sentiment/README.md

 ---

 ### 2.2 Methods
-I used Python programming language to develop three classes to quantify the parents' comments as sentiment score and to visualize the sentiments in interactive maps.
+I used Python programming language to develop a package `redistrict` to quantify the parents' comments as sentiment score and to visualize the sentiments in interactive maps.
 Each of class has specific methods for analyzing data, saving outputs, and/or visualizing the results.
 Three classes are compiled together as a module named 'redistrict'.
 See below for details of the functionality of each class as well as methods within it.

-### 2.2.1 redistrict Module
+### 2.2.1 redistrict Package
-This module includes three newly developed classes, `SentimentAnalysis`, `Shape2Json`, and `MapVisualization`.
+This package includes three newly developed classes, `SentimentAnalysis`, `Shape2Json`, and `MapVisualization`.
 Below is brief description of each class.

 Class  | Description
 ------ | -----------